aftix/hblog/katex/post/bacon.md

 !LATEX
     T_{n+1} = 2x T_n - T_{n-1} .
 !LATEX!
-Likewise, you can expand !LATEX inline \sin n\theta!LATEX! as !LATEX inline \sin \theta!LATEX! times a polynomial term in !LATEX inline \cos \theta!LATEX!.
-Take that polynomial term and replace !LATEX inline \cos \theta!LATEX! with !LATEX inline x!LATEX! to get Chebyshev polynomials of the second kind, also defined by the recurrence relation
+Likewise, you can expand !LATEX~ \sin n\theta!LATEX! as !LATEX~ \sin \theta!LATEX! times a polynomial term in !LATEX~ \cos \theta!LATEX!.
+Take that polynomial term and replace !LATEX~ \cos \theta!LATEX! with !LATEX~ x!LATEX! to get Chebyshev polynomials of the second kind, also defined by the recurrence relation
 !LATEX
     U_0 = 1,